View Categories

 Full-width options #

-It is possible to force slideshows to take up the full width of your site using the settings in the screenshot belot.
+It is possible to force slideshows to take up the full width of your site using the settings in the screenshot below.

 Let’s see a before-and-after comparison.
 Here’s the old setting that only has the “100% Width” enabled.
-This is inside the Twenty Twenty-Four theme.
 The slideshow is taking up the full width of the post area.

 In the next screenshot we’ve enabled the “Adjust Width to Target Element” setting.
 Now the slideshow really does take up the full width of the screen.
 The slideshow now takes up the full width of the “body” element, instead of the post.